chipsgg/chips-telegram-bot/README.md

 # Chips.gg Chat Bot 🎮

-A Discord and Telegram bot for the Chips.gg gaming platform that provides real-time information about games, events, prices, and more.
+A powerful Discord and Telegram bot for the Chips.gg gaming platform that brings real-time gaming information directly to your community.

-## Features
+## ✨ Features

+### Real-time Gaming Information
-- 🎲 Get random slot recommendations
+- 🎲 Random slot recommendations with `/slotcall`
-- 💰 Check cryptocurrency prices
-- 🎉 View ongoing promotions and events
+- 🎮 Most played games tracking with `/mostplayed`
+- 👑 King of the Hill status with `/koth`

+### Player Stats & Rankings
-- 🏆 See top player rankings
+- 🏆 Top player rankings with `/bigwins`
-- 📊 Track vault statistics
+- 🍀 Luckiest players list with `/luckiest`
-- 👥 Look up user information
+- 👤 Detailed user information via `/user`

+### Platform Updates
+- 🎉 Live promotions and events with `/promotions`
+- 💰 Real-time cryptocurrency prices using `/prices`
+- 🏦 Vault statistics tracking with `/vault`

+### Community Tools
+- 💬 Access community links with `/chat`
+- 🔗 Link your account using `/auth`
-- 🎮 View most played games
+- ❓ View all commands with `/help`

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites
 - Node.js
-- A Discord bot token and/or Telegram bot token
+- Discord bot token and/or Telegram bot token
 - Chips.gg API token

-### Environment Variables
+### Environment Setup
-Create a `.env` file in your project root with the following:
+Create a `.env` file with:

 ```ini
 HTTP_PORT=3000          # Web interface port